RealLionelMuhire/hpo_admin/GAME_API_DOCUMENTATION.md

 - **Losing team members**: Each gets 0 marks

 ### Winner Responses
-Winners receive fun facts from the `explanation` field of questions associated with cards that losing players received.
+Players on the **winning team** (based on their initial team assignment) receive fun facts from the `explanation` field of questions associated with cards chosen during gameplay.

 ### Loser Responses
-Losing players receive questions associated with their assigned card and must answer them.
+Players on the **losing team** (based on their initial team assignment) receive questions associated with the cards and must answer them to earn additional points.

-### Card Assignment
+### Card Assignment and Response Logic
-When a game is completed, losing players are assigned cards from:
+When a game is completed:
-1. Cards chosen by the losing team during gameplay (provided in the `cards_chosen` field)
+1. Cards are chosen during gameplay (provided in the `cards_chosen` field)
-2. If specific cards are chosen, they are distributed among losing players
-3. If no cards are specified, random cards are assigned to losing players
+2. **Losing team members** receive questions from the chosen cards

-**Important**: Only losing team members choose cards and receive questions.
-Winners automatically receive fun facts from the explanations of questions associated with the chosen cards.
+3. **Winning team members** receive fun facts (explanations) from questions associated with the same cards
+4. If no specific cards are chosen, random cards are assigned

+**Important Response Rules:**
+- Team assignment determines response type: **losing team gets questions**, **winning team gets explanations**
+- All players return to their **initial assigned teams** for response determination
+- Questions contain both the question text (for losers) and explanation text (for winners)
+- Winners automatically receive educational content without needing to answer questions

 ### Player Statistics Tracking
 The system automatically tracks comprehensive statistics for each player: